Fixation dynamics on multilayer networks: Theoretical results

 \subsection{Neutral drift}

 In this section, we focus on the case of neutral mutants, i.e., $r=1$.
-The fixation probability for the neutral mutant type when there is initially just one mutant node selected uniformly at random must be equal to $1/N$ for one to be able to discuss amplifiers and suppressors of selection.
+The fixation probability for the neutral mutant type when there is initially just one mutant node selected uniformly at random must be equal to $1/N$ to enable us to discuss amplifiers and suppressors of selection.
 We start by proving this property for two-layer networks.

 \begin{theorem} Consider model 1 under $r=1$.
 When there are initially $i$ mutants selected uniformly at random from the $N$ replica nodes in one layer, the fixation probability for the mutant for that layer is equal to $i/N$. \end{theorem}